georgiee/coding-for-kids/slides.md

 ![](images/03-how/makeymakey.jpg )

 ---
-^ When you two connected objects touch each other
+^ When two connected objects touch each other

 ^ they close a circuit on the MakeyMakey